 What is a Reverse Mortgage and how does it work?

-A Reverse Mortgage is a home loan (used for any purpose) where seniors, 62 and older, can access the equity (cash) built up in their home.
+A Reverse Mortgage is a home loan (used for any purpose) where seniors, 62 and older (and in some cases as young as 60 years old), can access the equity (cash) built up in their home.
 It can also be utilized to purchase a home should you desire to be free of having to make a monthly mortgage payment.

-It is called a Reverse Mortgage because although you borrow money from a lender, the lender makes monthly payments to you, rather than you making monthly payments to the lender, or they provide you with a lump sum either in cash or accessed when you want through a credit line.
+It is called a Reverse Mortgage because although you borrow money from a lender, all principal and interest payments are paid at the end of the loan, rather than in the beginning.
+The lender may make monthly payments to you, rather than you making monthly payments to the lender, or they may provide you with a lump sum, either in cash or accessed when you want through a credit line.
 Funds can be used to pay off existing debt or as you see fit.
-All interest is paid at the end of the loan, rather than in the beginning.

 Some of the Benefits of a Reverse Mortgage:

-- You retain title to your home and you can never lose your home in foreclosure as long as you maintain the property tax and insurance payments.
+You retain title to your home and you can never lose your home in foreclosure as long as you maintain the property and pay your tax and insurance payments.

-- The loan is only retired when the last surviving borrower passes, when the house is sold by you or your heirs, all borrowers move out of the house, or through a refinance.
+The loan is only retired when the last surviving borrower passes, when the house is sold by you or your heirs, all borrowers move out of the house (a 12 month absence is acceptable for health reasons), or through a refinance.

-- In most cases there are no income or credit requirements.
-Qualification is based on the age of the youngest borrower (or non-borrowing spouse if applicable), the value of your home and the prevailing interest rate.
+Loan amounts are based on the age of the youngest borrower (or non-borrowing spouse if applicable), the value of your home and the prevailing interest rate.

 When considering the option of a reverse mortgage, it is often a decision that is shared and discussed within the family.
 Reverse mortgages are able to give family members the ability to retain financial independence, by accessing the wealth they have in their homes, while allowing them to live comfortably in their own homes on their own terms.